danielbodnar/awesome-stars/README.md

 ## c-sharp

+- [fluentassertions/fluentassertions](https://github.com/fluentassertions/fluentassertions) - A very extensive set of extension methods that allow you to more naturally specify the expected outcome of a TDD or BDD-style unit tests.
+Targets .NET Framework 4.7, as well as .NET Core 2.1, .NET Cor
 - [appget/appget](https://github.com/appget/appget) - Free and open package manager for Windows.
 - [chocolatey/choco](https://github.com/chocolatey/choco) - Chocolatey - the package manager for Windows
 - [QuantConnect/Lean](https://github.com/QuantConnect/Lean) - Lean Algorithmic Trading Engine by QuantConnect (Python, C#)